 According to Lei and Lomax (2005), the estimation technique and data non-normality settings have no substantial influence on the standard errors of connected parameter estimates.
 They also revealed that increasing the sample size reduced standard errors.
-When contrasted with normed, non-normed, and comparable model fit indexes, the chisquare was determined to be most resistant.
+The chi-square was most resistant when contrasted with normed, non-normed, and comparable model fit indexes.
 It is also recommended that a sample size of 100 or greater be utilized to generate accurate parameter estimates (Reinartz et al., 2009).
-The researchers considered 300 sample for evaluating the data.
+The researchers considered 300 samples for evaluating the data.